John Cashmore Ltd

 John Cashmore Ltd (also known as J Cashmore, or simply as Cashmore's or other derivations) was a company operating largely in Newport, Monmouthshire, Wales.
 It became best known for ship breaking and scrapping redundant British railway locomotives.

 History

 The company was founded in 1872 by a member of the Cashmore family in Horseley Heath, Staffordshire.
 While eventually the large part of the business was in Newport, with a business address at the Old Town Dock, the headquarters was in Great Bridge, Tipton.
 Scrapping of steam locomotives from the LMR, ER and WR, also took place at Gold's Hill, Great Bridge.

-The shipbreaking business was closed in October 1976, and the remaining business was incorporated into the Gynwed Group.
+The shipbreaking business was closed in October 1976, and the remaining business was incorporated into the Glynwed Group.

 Ship breaking

 It ran a ship breaking business on the banks of the River Usk, which had a very high tide enabling large vessels to be moved upstream.
 It scrapped many ex-Royal Navy ships including the following: